CPAP-Related Aerophagia: A Common Annoyance During CPAP Therapy

 Here are some additional tips that can contribute to a more comfortable and successful CPAP therapy experience:

-• Establish a regular sleep schedule: Going to bed and waking up at consistent times can help regulate your sleep cycle and improve CPAP adherence.
+• Establish a regular sleep schedule: Going to bed and waking up at consistent times can help regulate your sleep cycle and improve CPAP therapy adherence.

 • Create a relaxing bedtime routine: Wind down before bed with calming activities like reading or taking a warm bath.

-• Maintain a healthy lifestyle: Regular exercise, a balanced diet, and managing stress can all contribute to better sleep quality and CPAP compliance.
+• Maintain a healthy lifestyle: Regular exercise, a balanced diet, and managing stress can all contribute to better sleep quality and CPAP therapy compliance.

 Breathe Easy with TTLIFE